An Environmentally Friendly Journey with the Trans-Siberian Railway

 A group from Europe (approx. 12 participants) will travel by these means to the Passive House Conference in Gaobeidian.
 The aim is to demonstrate how one might travel in a more environmentally-friendly way, by choosing to slow down and travel by train.

 The background of the train journey is to show that one can travel relatively climate friendly from Europe to the Passive House Conference in Gaobeidian.
 The journey time of about 18 days by train can be used to reflect on mutual professional contents, to discuss climate protection as well as approaches to social and personal changes in behaviour, and to develop new perspectives.

-The trip begins on September 7th 2019 in Berlin and will conclude in a timely manner, arriving in Gaobeidian for the Passive House Conference on September 21st 2019.
-After the conference there will be approx. 16 days in Gaobeibian and other destinations in China.
+The trip begins in September 2019 in Berlin (the new dates will be communicated as soon as possible) and will conclude in a timely manner, arriving in Gaobeidian for the Passive House Conference.
+After the conference there will be approx. some days in Gaobeibian and other destinations in China.
 On the way there will be stopovers in Moscow, Irkutsk and Lake Baikal, and on the return journey, there will be stopovers in Novosibirsk and again Moscow.
-We then reach Berlin on October 16th 2019.
+We then reach Berlin in October 2019.